-Welcome To The Bug Out Bag Guide!

 Welcome to The Bug Out Bag Guide!

-No one wants to be in a situation where they have to drop everything and leave in an emergency but given the increasing uncertainty in today’s modern world many wise people are choosing to prepare themselves in the event of the unforeseen.
+No one wants to be in a situation where they have to drop everything and evacuate in an emergency.
+Still, given the increasing uncertainty in today’s modern world, many people choose to prepare themselves for an unforeseen event.

-- Mass Shooting
+- Mass Shootings

 What makes a good Bug Out Bag?

 - Make sure you can carry your BOB comfortably – you may have to walk for a long distance to safety.
-If your bag is ill fitted or too heavy you might as well have taken your chances sheltering in place.
+If your bag is ill-fitted or too heavy, you might as well have taken your chances sheltering in place.
 See our post on How to Pick the Right Bag For You for more information on this.

-- Remember the goal here is survival, not luxury.
+- Remember, the goal here is survival, not luxury.
 If you do not need it to survive, leave it behind.

 Will I ever really need a Bug Out Bag?

-Hopefully no one will be faced with a situation where they are forced to flee their home but as you can see with some simple planning you can take steps to ensure the safety of you and your loved ones.
+Hopefully, you will never be faced with a situation where you are forced to flee your home, but with some simple planning, you can take the necessary steps to ensure the safety of you and your loved ones.

 OK, I’m ready to start packing.
 What Should I pack?